 Box 14-Other.
-The lease value of a vehicle provided to your employee and reported in box 1 must be reported here or on a separate statement to your employee.
+If you included 100% of a vehicle's annual lease value in the employee's income, it must also be reported here or on a separate statement to your employee.
 You may also use this box for any other information that you want to give to your employee.
-Please label each item.
+Label each item.
 Examples include state disability insurance taxes withheld, union dues, uniform payments, health insurance premiums deducted, nontaxable income, educational assistance payments, or a member of the clergy's parsonage allowance and utilities.
 In addition, you may enter the following contributions to a pension plan: (a) nonelective employer contributions made on behalf of an employee, (b) voluntary after-tax contributions (but not designated Roth contributions) that are deducted from an employee's pay, (c) required employee contributions, and (d) employer matching contributions.

-If you are reporting prior year contributions under USERRA (see the TIP above Code D on page 12 and Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) makeup amounts to a pension plan on page 7), you may report in box 14 makeup amounts for nonelective employer contributions, voluntary after-tax contributions, required employee contributions, and employer matching contributions.
+If you are reporting prior year contributions under USERRA (see the TIP before Code D on page 10 and Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) makeup amounts to a pension plan on page 7), you may report in box 14 makeup amounts for nonelective employer contributions, voluntary after-tax contributions, required employee contributions, and employer matching contributions.
 Report such amounts separately for each year.
-Railroad employers, see page 7.
+Railroad employers, see page 6.

 Boxes 15 through 20-State and local income tax information.
 Use these boxes to report state and local income tax information.
 Enter the two-letter abbreviation for the name of the state.
 The employer's state ID numbers are assigned by the individual states.
 The state and local information boxes can be used to report wages and taxes for two states and two localities.
 Keep each state's and locality's information separated by the broken line.
 If you need to report information for more than two states or localities, prepare a second Form W-2.
-See Multiple forms on page 9.
+See Multiple forms on page 8.
 Contact your state or locality for specific reporting information.